Jesiel99/VScode-extension-php-setter-getter-generator/README.md

 # getter-setter-constructor-php README

-This extension generates constructor, getter and setter for PHP programs.
+(BAD, DON'T USE YET) This extension generates constructor, getter and setter for PHP programs.

 ## Features